Best Low Carb Fiber Supplement: The #1 Product for 2025!

 Best Low-Carb Fiber Supplement For 2025: Performance Lab® Prebiotic

-Rather than adding dozens of new bacterial strains to your gut, Prebiotic nourishes your existing probiotic colony with Orafti® Synergy1 (Inulin-FOS from chicory root) for robust growth and health.
+Rather than adding dozens of new bacterial strains to your gut, Prebiotic is the best fiber supplement to nourish your existing probiotic colony with Orafti® Synergy1 (Inulin-FOS from chicory root) for robust growth and health.

-Prebiotic delivers more reliable, natural, and comfortable microbiome support, plus the addition of fiber for digestion, immune function, fat loss, and other benefits you don’t normally get from probiotics.
+Prebiotic delivers more reliable, natural, and comfortable support for digestion, immune function and weight loss.

 Benefits